-A nice plump pillow can end up corners that stick out like a bunny ear, just because a pillow is so plump in the middle and nothing is really filling the corners.
-Using a pillow form is the best way to change pillows but a prime culprit in creating pillow ears.
+A nice plump pillow can end up with corners that stick out like a bunny ear just because a pillow is so plump in the middle that nothing is really filling in the corners.
+Using a pillow form is the best way to change pillows but is a prime culprit in creating pillow ears.

 Continue to 4 of 5 below.

-- Sew across the corners -- Just as when you sew a collar or cuff corner, stitching a few stitches across the corner, allows room for the seam allowance and allows a sharp corner.
+- Sew across the corners: Just as when you sew a collar or cuff corner, stitching a few stitches across the corner allows room for the seam allowance and allows for a sharp corner.

 04 of 05